gyfbianhuanyun/brain-data-with-age/README.md

 First, use FEAT of FSL to process a random sample of each project and extract the parameters.
 These parameters are used to normalize the rest of the data in the project.
 This part is only for standardizing images.
-And it corresponds to the program [fsl_in_linux.py](https://github.com/gyfbianhuanyun/brain-data-with-age/blob/master/fsl_in_linux.py).
+And it corresponds to the [fsl_in_linux.py](https://github.com/gyfbianhuanyun/brain-data-with-age/blob/master/fsl_in_linux.py).

 Then we register the data on the the Montreal Institute of Neurology (MNI) brain space Automated Anatomical Labeling atlas (AAL2).
 The FMRIB Linear Image Registration Tool (FLIRT) is used for registration to divide the brain into 94 regions.
-This part corresponds to the program [comparision.py](https://github.com/gyfbianhuanyun/brain-data-with-age/blob/master/comparision.py).
+This part corresponds to the [comparision.py](https://github.com/gyfbianhuanyun/brain-data-with-age/blob/master/comparision.py).

 ## Our model structure